4atatime/fluessig/README.md

 # fluessig
-A web application for learning German with AI
+A web application for learning German with AI  i changed d